TaskLens: Generating Task-Conditioned Scaffolded Interfaces for Learning Professional Creative Software

 \textbf{Learning and exploration opportunities during task performance (RQ2).} Participants liked our interface for its ability to clarify the task-related concepts, which can benefit educational or onboarding contexts (S2-P1, S2-P3).
 They also highlighted the learning benefits, saying that, ``\textit{it's not just clicking through menus but also teaching you why they matter}'' (S2-P2).
 In addition, progressive tool disclosure was appreciated as a way to guide structured concept learning.
 For instance, S2-P3 noted that, ``\textit{it shows graph editing after you're done with key posing, and this can help avoid overwhelming learners.}'' Furthermore, participants remarked that showing tools adjacent to the immediate task was helpful to motivate learning.
 As noted by S2-P5, ``\textit{It prompted me to notice things like secondary motion I'd normally skip past},'' indicating that the interface enables the discovery of related concepts and tools and encourages user exploration.

-\textbf{Gains of simplicity and focus vs. loss of familiarity (RQ3).} Participants responded positively to the overall experience since the scaffolded interface was ``\textit{clean, not overwhelming}'' (S2-P1), ``\textit{task-centered}'' (S2-P4), ``\textit{lightweight and approachable}'' (S2-P7), and with ``\textit{limited distractions}'' (S2-P8).
+\textbf{Gains of simplicity and focus vs. loss of familiarity (RQ3).} Participants responded positively to the overall experience since our task-conditioned scaffolded interface was ``\textit{clean, not overwhelming}'' (S2-P1), ``\textit{task-centered}'' (S2-P4), ``\textit{lightweight and approachable}'' (S2-P7), and with ``\textit{limited distractions}'' (S2-P8).
 S2-P2 also noted that, ``\textit{I can imagine a less fighting the UI if I were a newbie},'' indicating reduced cognitive friction during software navigation for beginners.
-Nevertheless, participants commented that the scaffolded interface may conflict with their familiarity with the default software layout.
+However, participants commented that the task-conditioned scaffolded interface may conflict with their familiarity with the default software layout.
 S2-P3 remarked that they ``\textit{missed the old familiarity},'' pointing to the tension when introducing novel interfaces.

-\textbf{Scaffolding's impact on skill development (RQ4).} Participants found that the scaffolded interface provided a supportive foundation for building practical skills, particularly for newcomers.
+\textbf{Scaffolding's impact on skill development (RQ4).} Participants found that the task-conditioned scaffolded interface provided a supportive foundation for building practical skills, particularly for newcomers.
 For example, S2-P5 called it a ``\textit{great stepping stone from beginner to intermediate},'' and S2-P6 noted the interface made it ``\textit{easier to build confidence in doing simple stuff}.''
-These responses show that experts see our interface as helping beginner users build confidence and gain skills while learning to use professional creative software.
+These responses show that experts see our interface as helping beginners build confidence and gain skills while learning professional creative software.